Comal County, Texas

 Comal County (/ˈkoʊmæl/ KOH-mal) is a county located on the Edwards Plateau in the U.S. state of Texas.
 As of the 2020 census, its population was 161,501.
 Comal County is known for its rich German-Texan and European history.
 Its county seat is New Braunfels.

 Comal County is part of the San Antonio-New Braunfels, TX metropolitan statistical area.

 Along with Hays and Kendall Counties, Comal was listed in 2017 of the nation's 10 fastest-growing large counties with a population of at least 10,000.
 In 2017, Comal County was second on the list; it grew by 5,675 newcomers, or 4.4% from 2015 to 2016.
-Kendall County was the second-fastest growing county in the nation in 2015 to 2016, grew by 5.16%.
+Kendall County was the second-fastest growing county in the nation in 2015 to 2016, growing by 5.16%.
 Hays County, third on the national list, had nearly 10,000 new residents during the year.
 As a result of this growth, the counties have experienced new home construction, traffic congestion, and greater demand for public services.
 Bexar County, which includes San Antonio, grew by 1.75% during the year, but its number of new residents exceeded 33,000.